Oreolek/bookgrid/README.md

 - you cannot reorder the sections on the same tree level, but you can move them around
 - There is a WYSIWYG editor, uploading images as base64 data
 - HTML is supported but sanitized
+- The book view is cached so performance is stable under guest load
+- Code is valid under PSR12 (see phpcs)
+- The repository has pre-commit hooks installed

 ### Installation